Uber Now Lets You Record Your Uber Ride Using Uber App

 The Newest Uber Safety Feature

 The latest feature might not actually be as new as you may think.
 Firstly the idea was introduced into Latin America over 2 years ago but it’s finally hitting other states and countries.
 The features allows both the driver and the passenger to record the journey without having to notify one another.
 These recordings are secure and encrypted and won’t be listened to unless a security file complaint is submitted, in which case the audio will be sent for review.
+This is a step in the right direction.

 How do you think Uber is handling the safety of its passengers and drivers?
 Could they be doing more or is it already a more than reasonable effort on the companies part?